JianliZh429/head_pose/README.md

 # TO DO
-Will add CNN to do head pose estimation, for many situations cannot get all the accurate needed points for PnP algorithm
+Will add CNN to do head pose estimation, for many situations, it's hard to get all the accurate needed points for PnP algorithm